Category Archives: Fiction

 Find the details here.

-What They Want: Editor Eric Raglin is seeking body horror stories about sports and fitness.
+What They Want: The anthology is seeking coming-of-age stories about queer pagans.

 Find the details here.